 Client portfolios are diversified to reduce market risk, in the event that markets fall sharply and remain depressed.
 Such falls could impact on GBIM’s assets under management and therefore client revenue (as fees are calculated on an ad valorem basis).
 In addition, deals are checked to success each day, to avoid market risk in relation to failed deals.

 The company does not trade on its own account.
 The company’s reserves are in cash.
 These cash reserves are held on deposit with major banks and, therefore, it is believed that the company’s capital is not directly exposed to market risk (see market risk above).
 It should be noted that the returns earned by the company will be impacted by overall levels of equity markets, due to the practice of levying fees as a percentage of funds managed.
 However, this is treated as a business risk.

 Credit risk is not assessed as an applicable risk to GBIM.
 In the conduct of its business of operating discretionary portfolios the company does not (and does not expect to) undertake any activities that result in exposure to credit risk.
 No lending is carried out or extension of credit terms to any client, agent or other party.

 Operational risks are categorised within GBIM’s risk register, which is managed internally, and reviewed periodically by the Directors.
 Each risk is separately identified, together with the actions which are being taken to mitigate the risk.
-This framework and the appropriate mitigating actions are monitored by the Directors and reviewed at least quarterly.
+This framework and the appropriate mitigating actions are monitored by the Directors and reviewed at least annually.